ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 * SSD Hard Disk,
 * Windows 10

-Using a local MySQL database and only one thread.
+All Tests use a single thread.
+For the tests using history and repository, I used a local MySQL database.

 Note that we are not interested in absolute numbers anyway since it depends on a huge number of factors (e.g. processing power, main memory, network, database, decision table, expression language etc.).
 You can easily run the benchmarks on your own infrastructure and with your own decision tables.
 See the github repositories for details: